Assistant Professor of Medicine

 Division of Infectious Diseases

 Natalie Bowman is an Assistant Professor of Medicine in the division of Infectious Diseases at the University of North Carolina at Chapel Hill.
 She received her AB in Chemistry from Harvard College, followed by an MPhil in Biochemistry at Cambridge University, UK, where she worked in Professor Peter Leadlay’s lab studying the biosynthesis of polyketide antibiotics such as erythromycin.
-She went on to attend medical school at Columbia College of Physicians and Surgeons.
+She then attended medical school at Columbia College of Physicians and Surgeons.
 During medical school, she studied the epidemiology of Chagas disease in periurban neighborhoods of Arequipa, Peru as a Fogarty/Ellison fellow under the mentorship of Dr. Robert Gilman (Johns Hopkins), with whom she maintains a productive collaboration.
-The work characterized the epidemiology of the causative parasite Trypanosoma cruzi and its insect vector Triatoma infestans, and it explored early signs of cardiac or autonomic dysfunction in infected children.
+Their work characterized the epidemiology of the parasite Trypanosoma cruzi and its insect vector Triatoma infestans and described early signs of cardiac or autonomic dysfunction in infected children.
 After graduating from medical school in 2007, Dr. Bowman completed her residency in internal medicine at the Johns Hopkins Hospital then returned to her home state for fellowship in infectious diseases at UNC.
 During fellowship she obtained an MPH in Epidemiology and performed research on the epidemiology of Plasmodium falciparum malaria in Africa under the mentorship of Dr. Steven Meshnick and Dr. Jonathan Juliano.